 - New types of corporate structure (including the new Private Fund LPs)

 - Registration of information at Companies House (particularly the changes to the PSC Register regime on 26 June 2017)

-- Reporting issues for larger companies (including Payment Practices and Performance, Gender Pay Gap and the Modern Slavery Act 2015)
+- Reporting issues for larger companies (including Payment Practices and Performance (new for October 2017), Gender Pay Gap (April 2018) and the Modern Slavery Act 2015 (new guidance))

 - The Market Abuse Regulation, including the insider dealing and other offences under it and the rules it lays down for market dealings by directors and other senior managers of listed and AIM companies

 - Corporate crimes (including offences under the Bribery Act 2010 and Deferred Prosecution Agreements, health and safety, corporate manslaughter and the new corporate crime of failing to prevent the facilitation of tax evasion)

 - Corporate governance of listed and AIM companies (changes proposed to the Code of Corporate Governance, changes proposed to the AIM Rules, the Financial Reporting Council’s Culture Project, gender and ethnic diversity recommendations)

 - Insolvency, administration and director disqualification: including the new compensation orders